Magnus Eriksson

 Magnus Eriksson (April or May 1316 – 1 December 1374) was King of Sweden from 1319 to 1364, King of Norway as Magnus VII from 1319 to 1355, and ruler of Scania from 1332 to 1360.
+His long reign saw major legal and administrative reforms, including the introduction of Magnus Erikssons landslag, the first law code intended to apply throughout the Swedish countryside.

-Medieval Swedish kings did not use regnal numbers as part of their title.
-As the king of Sweden, he is sometimes referred to as Magnus II, Magnus III, or Magnus IV.
-By adversaries he has been called Magnus Smek (lit.
-'Magnus the Caresser').
-He is the second longest-reigning monarch in Swedish history after the current king Carl XVI Gustaf, who surpassed Magnus in 2018.
+Medieval Swedish kings did not use regnal numbers as part of their titles.
+Magnus is therefore variously referred to in modern sources as Magnus II, Magnus III, or Magnus IV.
+He was also known by the later epithet Magnus Smek, the meaning of which has been variously interpreted.
+Magnus remained Sweden's longest-reigning monarch until 2018, when the length of his reign was surpassed by Carl XVI Gustaf.